merlinkv/ZX_Multiface_3_Enhanced/README.md

 This interface is based on the Multiface 3 clone by Hard Micro and the recreation made by José Leandro Novellón.

+# ATTENTION

+This project was made for the retro community and not for resale on eBay or other auction sites.
+So only retro hardware forums and individual people can build this project.

+IT'S NOT FOR SALE ON EBAY OR OTHER AUCTION SITES.

+# Note

+I take no responsibiltiy for any damage to any equipment that results from the use of this board.
+USE AT YOUR OWN RISK!

 # Version 1.4D - December 1, 2020

 Started in April 2020, I finally got the expected results and created a fully operational and enhanced clone